seansbox/daggerheart-srd/adversaries/statblocks/Tier 3/Demon of Wrath.md

     desc: Spend a Fear to boil the blood of all PCs within Far range.
 They use a d20 as their Fear Die until the end of the scene.
   - name: Retaliation - Reaction
     desc: When the Demon takes damage from an attack within Close range, you can mark a Stress to make a standard attack against the attacker.
-  - name: Blood and Souls - Reaction: Countdown (Loop 6)
+  - name: Blood and Souls - Reaction Countdown (Loop 6)
     desc: Activate the first time an attack is made within sight of the Demon.
 It ticks down when a PC takes a violent action.
 When it triggers, summon 1d4 Minor Demons, who appear at Close range.
   - name:
     desc: